 Mayuzumi: In improving the Wacoal Group's enterprise value, I believe that laying foundations both inside and outside the Group is indispensable.
 Internally, the Group needs a framework for principle-based behavior, increased diversity in Board of Directors, and an organizational culture that empowers women, as I mentioned earlier.
 Other in-house efforts should focus on the elimination of unconscious bias, which we should be wary of precisely because it is unconscious.
 Given the results of public surveys, the Wacoal Group seems unlikely to be free of such bias.
 Also, the Group needs a culture that does not conceal or repeat failures.
-I hope that the Group continues rigorously laying such foundations team from below.

-On the other hand, the establishment of foundations outside the Group means creating a new culture.
-For example, for the femcare business define to succeed, the concept of femcare must first become widely The Wacoal Group is sure to change if it embeds and pursues reform through middle-up-down management, which places pressure on the senior management recognized so that femcare products are used as a matter of course.
+I hope that the Group continues rigorously laying such foundations recognized so that femcare products are used as a matter of course.
 France has such a culture, but Japan does not.
 Another type of culture lacking in Japan is a "madame" culture.
 French culture views mature women as attractive.
 On the other hand, I think there is still a tendency in Japan to be overly concerned about age.
 Against this cultural backdrop, many women in Japan suddenly become "old ladies" after reaching a certain age and become indifferent to their own appearance.
 If an "attractive madame" culture is fostered, mature women may begin enjoying fashion and taking a greater interest in innerwear.
-The development of such a culture will also require a change in the values of societv as a whole.
+The development of such a culture will also require a change in the values of society as a whole.